 Take for example the buzz about the Walleyes that did not survive this springs spawning run on Little Cutfoot and have appeared floating on the lake’s surface.
 While it’s true that this extremely unfortunate occurrence is painful to observe, the conversation about it deserves to at least be filtered by facts, rather than unfettered emotion.

 Witnesses, even some that were likely well intentioned, began the conversation without first gathering a single fact.
-Thanks to the magic of un-filtered social media, the event then escalated from an unfortunate natural tragedy into catastrophe of monumental proportion; or something like that.
+Thanks to the magic of an un-filtered cesspool of dis-information on social media, the event then escalated from an unfortunate natural tragedy into a catastrophe of monumental proportion; or something like that.

 Luckily, somebody talked some sense into someone and the original social post, along with its plethora of unseemly comments has disappeared.
 Still, folks who saw the original post and accompanying video may appreciate learning a little bit about the situation.